 Who do I speak to about making ice?

-I say, Carl, do me a favor, you negotiate with China.
+I say, Carl, do me a favor.

-Look over the trade packs.
+Look over the trade packs a week ago.

-Somebody said, Oh, you can't bomb Iraq.
+Somebody said, oh, you can't bomb Iraq.

 That's a sovereign nation.